 “Good,” he replied simply.

 After a bit more grading, Severus looked up at the clock and said he had to get to class.
-“Seventh years, thank God,” he breathed and put down his quill.
-“I can’t handle any more under O.W.L. today.”
+“Seventh-years, thank God,” he sighed and put down his quill.
+“I cannot handle any more under O.W.L. today.”
 He thanked me once more for the tea, and I made him promise to eat the sandwich later.
-I left him to go back to my room and read until dinner, still feeling guilty about what I had observed earlier in class.
+I left him to go back to my rooms and read until dinner, still feeling guilty about what I’d observed earlier in class.

 “Miss Granger, are you free?”
 I asked gently, but behind Hermione, Harry and Ron exchanged looks of absolute terror.
-Perhaps they feared I had seen who threw the firecracker.
+Perhaps they feared I’d seen which of them had thrown the firecracker.
 Hermione, however, remained calm and nodded.

 “Sit, please,” I said, gesturing to one of the chairs in front of my desk.
 Hermione sat, though very stiffly with her back perfectly straight and her chin a little raised.

 Hermione nodded once again but clearly did not want to say what she was up to.
 I took a deep breath and realized I was rather stuck now.
 The fire was crackling merrily and helping to dispel the chill.
-I stared out the window for a moment watching a few lone snowflakes float by.
-Finally I decided there was really nothing I could do besides let it go or report her to Severus, which would not be pleasant for any of us involved.
+I stared out the window for a moment, watching a few lone snowflakes float by.
+Finally, I decided there was really nothing I could do besides let it go or report her to Severus, which wouldn’t be pleasant for any of us involved.

 “Yes, ma’am,” Hermione whispered, apparently astounded I was letting her go without punishment.

-“Thank you, Mistress Asphodel,” Hermione breathed sincerely and hurried from the room, leaving me behind to wonder if I had done the right thing after all.
+“Thank you, Mistress Asphodel,” Hermione said sincerely and hurried from the room, leaving me behind to wonder if I’d done the right thing after all.